ENIC — Enel Chile S.A.

 1. Key Financial Results and Metrics

-- Net Income: $162 million, down 7% from Q1 2025, primarily due to higher depreciation and lower capitalization of interest.
+- Net Income: $162 million, a 7% decrease compared to Q1 2025, primarily due to increased depreciation from new renewable plants.

-- Gross Debt: $3.9 billion, stable compared to December 2025, with a comfortable liquidity position of $454 million in cash and $640 million in available credit lines.
+- Gross Debt: $3.9 billion, stable compared to December 2025, with a slight increase due to seasonal cash needs.

 2. Strategic Updates and Business Highlights

 - Portfolio Management: Favorable hydrological conditions supported stable operations.
-Construction of three battery energy storage systems (BESS) in northern Chile commenced, expected to add 0.5 GW capacity.
+Construction of three BESS projects in northern Chile is underway, adding approximately 0.5 GW of capacity.

-- Gas Supply Agreement: A new LNG supply agreement with Shell was signed to optimize gas supply and enhance operational flexibility.
+- Gas Supply Agreement: A new LNG supply agreement with Shell was signed to optimize gas supply for generation.

 3. Forward Guidance and Outlook

-- Hydro Generation Forecast: Expected to be 10.7 TWh for 2026, based on conservative hydrology assumptions.
+- Hydro Generation Forecast: Expected at 10.7 terawatt hours for 2026, based on conservative hydrology assumptions.

-- Loss Reduction Strategy: Aiming to reduce energy losses to 5.7% by 2028 through improved analytics and better coordination with authorities.
+- Loss Reduction Strategy: Targeting a reduction in energy losses to around 5.7% by 2028 through improved analytics and coordination with authorities.

 4. Bad News, Challenges, or Points of Concern

-- Net Income Decline: The decrease in net income is attributed to higher depreciation and financial expenses, raising concerns about cost management.
+- Net Income Decline: The decrease in net income is a concern, attributed to higher depreciation and financial expenses.

-- Energy Losses: Increased energy losses in the distribution segment due to tariff adjustments and changes in customer behavior, which could impact profitability.
+- Energy Losses: Increased energy losses in the distribution segment due to tariff adjustments and customer behavior changes.

-- Market Pressures: Lower demand from unregulated customers and the termination of regulated PPAs may pose challenges to maintaining earnings levels.
+- Market Competition: Increased competition and lower demand from unregulated customers pose challenges for maintaining earnings levels.

 5. Notable Q&A Insights